BabylonJS/Spector.js/documentation/extension.md

     <img src="https://spectordoc.babylonjs.com/pictures/extensionResult.png" style="width:512px" width="512px">
 </p>

 Another interesting feature is the ability to drive the extension by code.
-Once the extension is enabled, you can from your browser dev tools or even your code call the following APIs on spector.:
+Once the extension is enabled, from your browser's dev tools, or even your code, you can call the following APIs on spector:
-- ```captureNextFrame(obj: HTMLCanvasElement | RenderingContext)``` : to capture the next frame of a specific canvas or context.
+- ```captureNextFrame(obj: HTMLCanvasElement | RenderingContext)``` : Call to begin a capture of the next frame of a specific canvas or context.
-- ```startCapture(obj: HTMLCanvasElement | RenderingContext, commandCount: number)``` : to start a capture on a specific canvas or context.
-The capture will stop once reaching the number of commands precised in parameter or after 10 seconds.
+- ```startCapture(obj: HTMLCanvasElement | RenderingContext, commandCount: number)``` : Start a capture on a specific canvas or context.
+The capture will stop once it reaches the number of commands specified as a parameter, or after 10 seconds.
-- ```stopCapture(): ICapture``` : stops the current capture and return the result in json.
-It displays the result if the ui has been displayed.
-This returns ```undefined``` if the capture has not been completed or did not found any commands.
+- ```stopCapture(): ICapture``` : Stop the current capture and returns the result in JSON.
+It displays the result if the UI has been displayed.
+This returns undefined if the capture has not been completed or did not find any commands.
-- ```setMarker(marker: string)``` : Adds a marker displayed in the ccapture helping analysing the result.
+- ```setMarker(marker: string)``` : Adds a marker that is displayed in the capture, helping you analyze the results.
-- ```clearMarker()``` : clears the current marker from the capture for any subsequent calls.
+- ```clearMarker()``` : Clears the current marker from the capture for any subsequent calls.

-The spector object is available on the window for this purpose.
+The ```spector``` object is available on the window for this purpose.

-This can be a tremendous help to capture the creation of your shadow maps for instance.
+This can be a tremendous help to capture the creation of your shadow maps, for instance.
 This can also be used to trigger a capture based on a user interaction or to set markers in your code to better analyse the capture.

 The following example could be introduced safely in your code:
 ```